 Enjoy Spending Time Around Your Clients

-I've lost count of the amount of times I've heard PT's moan about their clients and how they have to motivate them and hold their hand and actually expend emotional energy dealing with a particular client.
+I've lost count of the amount of times I've heard PT's moan about their clients and how they have to motivate them and hold their hand and actually expend emotional energy dealing with a client.

 It drives me up the fucking wall.

 You most likely don't know how hard it was for that person to get to the gym.